 Students are responsible for finding their own jobs.
 To do this, you can either look for postings on the Jobs on Campus listing or the Off-Campus Federal Work Study Jobs listing.
 You can also go to the department in which you are interested in working for and talk directly with them.
 The major student employers include Dining Services, Frost Library, Mead Art Museum, Post Office, Campus Police, Athletic Department, Admission Office, Alumni Office, Music Library, Career Center, and many of the academic offices.

-Departments which employ student workers are asked to give priority in the first two weeks of the fall semester to hiring students who are eligible for Federal Work-Study (or other need-based student employment).
+Departments which employ student workers are asked to give priority in the first two weeks of each semester to hiring students who are eligible for Federal Work-Study (or other need-based student employment).

 Students who are eligible for the Federal Work-Study (FWS) Program may also be employed off campus by a governmental agency or a non-profit organization in nonsectarian and nonpolitical activities that are "in the public interest."
 Agencies that have employed Amherst students in past years include day-care centers, public libraries, historical societies, service agencies for the disabled, town government, local schools, community development organizations, and public access television.
 FWS students may also be employed in the federal government's "America Reads" project to foster literacy among pre-school and school-age children or "America Counts" project to promote mathematical skills among school-age children.
 Additional information about "America Reads" is available at https://www.fivecolleges.edu/americareads/.
 Learn more about off-campus FWS employment.